AlisAquilae/Academia/content/Notes/Summaries/Advanced Hydrological Systems Analysis/AHSA Summary Lectures.md

 Graphically, a parameter is more uncertain if
 1. The leftover objective function is greater (i.e. further away form x-axis)
-2. The slope is less steep
+2. The slope (and, therefore, model sensitivity) is less steep

 When working with 2 parameters instead of 1, the above still holds.
 However, now we are working with the covariance matrix.